lineartom/public-notes/android-to-ios.md

 #### The Good

 1. There see to be fewer user-facing bugs.
-    1. No weird hangs, etc. This may be part of why it seems fast.
+    1. No weird hangs, etc. No forcing things to refresh.
+This may be part of why it seems fast.
 1. It's fast.
     1. Yes, I was upgrading from a 3 year old device.
     1. Bluetooth syncs are fast.
 Fitbit doesn't require a bunch of refreshes to get it to sync.
 It just happens about 1-2 seconds after you open the app.